MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreateAudienceCampaign.md

 ---
 title: How Do I Create an Audience Campaign?
-description: Learn how to create a campaign that will run ads natively on the Microsoft Advertising Network. ms.date: 5/30/2026 ms.service: msa-help ms.subservice: msa-general
+description: With Audience campaigns, you have the option to create a campaign that serves one ad type or multiple ad types. ms.date: 5/30/2026 ms.service: msa-help ms.subservice: msa-general